Cortisol Levels: How Much Of This Stress Hormone Is Healthy?

 Brain changes

 In the long run, these effects may be linked to changes in the structure of the brain.
-Research suggests that prolonged exposure to cortisol can shrink regions like the hippocampus, amygdala, and frontal lobe.
-This can mean that too much cortisol may increase the risk of dementia and other kinds of unhealthy aging.
+Prolonged exposure to cortisol may shrink regions like the hippocampus, amygdala, and frontal lobe.
+This can mean that levels of cortisol that are too high may increase the risk of dementia and other kinds of unhealthy aging.

 These alterations to the brain might also play a role in the development of mental health conditions like depression, anxiety, and bipolar disorder.
 There’s some evidence that long-term exposure to high cortisol levels can lead to many of the symptoms of these conditions.